hjy895/Clinical-Topic-Modeling/readme.md

 ![Figure 1 mainadadadx-1](https://github.com/user-attachments/assets/8d23993c-de25-426e-beee-4f5d62ed6d65)

+## 🎯 Overview

-Overview of the proposed clinical topic model for AKI Prediction.
+This is the overview of the proposed clinical topic model for AKI Prediction.
 This pipeline converts unstructured ICU clinical notes from the MIMIC-IV database into categorical clinical tokens.
 The proposed model utilizes a BERT-based topic model architecture to encode word-, sentence-, and paragraph-level representations.
 These embeddings are used for binary and 3-Point AKI risk classification tasks (Definite AKI, High Risk, Low Risk).

-## 🎯 Overview

 This framework enables:
 - **Clinical Topic Modeling**: Transform continuous clinical variables into interpretable categorical tokens